vikingeducation/assignment_self_associations/README.md

 Tiger model with tigers db table.

-The association will be maulings, where a has mauled or been mauleed by another tiger.
+The association will be maulings, with a maulee and a mauler id.

+Tiger associations will be maulees and maulers.